 Volumes soar at Aegis Vopak Terminals Ltd counter

-Aegis Vopak Terminals Ltd recorded volume of 2.82 lakh shares by 10:46 IST on BSE, a 9.86 times surge over two-week average daily volume of 28628 shares
+Aegis Vopak Terminals Ltd clocked volume of 82.69 lakh shares by 14:14 IST on NSE, a 15.7 times surge over two-week average daily volume of 5.27 lakh shares

-Mahindra & Mahindra Ltd, Max Healthcare Institute Ltd, JSW Energy Ltd, Carborundum Universal Ltd are among the other stocks to see a surge in volumes on BSE today, 27 January 2026.
+SBFC Finance Ltd, JSW Energy Ltd, Karur Vysya Bank Ltd, OneSource Specialty Pharma Ltd are among the other stocks to see a surge in volumes on NSE today, 27 January 2026.

 Also Read